- Vitamin B1 – Thiamine

 B vitamins are a class of water (as opposed to fat) soluble vitamins which play an important role in many cellular processes.
 When present in supplements individually, B vitamins are referred to by their individual name, for example, vitamin B1.
 When all are present they are often termed “vitamin B complex.”

-Below is a quick summary table of the B vitamins, but I’ll give more info about the role of each, the potential harmful effects arising from a lack of each, and where available, information about the recommended daily amount of each.
+Below is a quick summary table of the B vitamins, the potential harmful effects arising from a lack of each, and where available, information about the recommended daily amount of each.

 |Vitamin||Alternative Name||Brief Function|

 |B2||Riboflavin||DNA repair, ATP (the energy currency of the body) generation|

 |B5||Pantothenic acid||Breakdown of sugars and amino acids, synthesis of fatty acids and amino acids|